Facilitation as a design act

 Burgstahler — Inclusive Higher Education Scholarship

 Especially useful for practical institutional applications — accessible materials, facilitation design, and barrier-free environments.
-Bridges the framework and the practitioner in ways directly applicable to professional development facilitation contexts.
+Bridges the framework and the practitioner in ways directly applicable to professional development facilitation.

 Pillar 02 — Inclusive and Participatory Design